perpetualKid/GetText.NET/README.md

 It uses satellite assemblies as a translation files and does not support multiple locales in one application instance.
 It's hard to build and maintain translation files and change locale inside your application.

-**So why NGettext?**
+**So why GetText?**
-* NGettext is fully cross-platform as it doesn't use any native or managed 3rd-party libraries.
+* GetText is fully cross-platform as it doesn't use any native or managed 3rd-party libraries.
-* NGettext supports multiple domains.
+* GetText supports multiple domains.
 You can separate translation files for each of your application's module or plugin.
-* NGettext supports multiple locales in one application instance and gives really simple API to choose locale of your application.
+* GetText supports multiple locales in one application instance and gives really simple API to choose locale of your application.
   You don't even need to care about locales of your application's threads.
-* NGettext loads translations from *.mo files.
+* GetText loads translations from *.mo files.
 You can even load translations from specified file or stream.
-* NGettext supports message contexts.
+* GetText supports message contexts.
-* NGettext provides nice and simple API, compatible with any type of application (console, GUI, web...).
+* GetText provides nice and simple API, compatible with any type of application (console, GUI, web...).